React App with Vite: Project Structure Explained

 ├── assets/

-The App.jsx file contains the App component, which is the root of your component tree.
-All other components you create will typically be nested within or imported into this App component.
+The App component is the top of your component tree.
+All other components are nested within it or imported into it.

 function App() {